JialingYu/AI-for-Trading/projects/alpha research and multi-factor model/readme.md

 Here is the [project notebook.](project_4_starter.ipynb)

 ## Main idea
-> create an alpha model and a risk model, and use them to construct a portfolio which trades as close as to the alpha model while limiting risk as measured by the risk model
+> create an alpha model and a risk model, and use them to construct a portfolio which trades as close as to the alpha model while limiting risk measured by the risk model

 ### Workflow
 1. create data bundle